-Seahawks Russell Wilson, Bobby Wagner, Bruce Irvin among NFL players tweeting concerns about start of training camp
+Seahawks’ Russell Wilson, Bobby Wagner, Tyler Lockett, DK Metcalf, Bruce Irvin express concern about training-camp safety

 Wagner quote tweeted Irvin with a look-at-this emoji.

+Fellow receiver Tyler Lockett also took to twitter a little later Sunday morning to voice a similar message while also revealing he had a family member test positive.

+“I am really nervous about putting myself at risk without any safety measures being set in place,” Lockett wrote.
+“I’ve had a family member (27) contract the virus and they didn’t think they were going to make it.
+This is serious.
+If we are going to play in a pandemic the @NFL must keep us safe.”

 The NFL sent a memo to teams Saturday informing them that camps will start on schedule.
-For all but the Chiefs and Texans, who start their season earlier, that means rookies reporting Tuesday, quarterbacks and injured players on Thursday and everybody else on July 28.
+For all but the Chiefs and Texans, who start their season earlier, that means rookies reporting Tuesday, quarterbacks and injured players Thursday and everybody else July 28.

-But players still have many questions they would like cleared up before camps begin (leadership of the league’s Players Association held a virtual press conference Friday as part of their coordinated media blitz to make their case).
+But players still have many questions they would like cleared up before camps begin (leadership of the league’s Players Association held a virtual news conference Friday as part of their coordinated media blitz to make their case).

-The NFL and Players Association execs are set to continue negotiations today.
-As Dan Graziano of ESPN noted, rookies for the Texans and Chiefs are scheduled to report Monday and if they do and the “NFLPA hasn’t signed off on protocols (the) union could file a grievance claiming unsafe work environment.”
+The NFL and Players Association execs were set to continue negotiations Sunday.
+As Dan Graziano of ESPN noted, rookies for the Texans and Chiefs are scheduled to report Monday, and if they do and the “NFLPA hasn’t signed off on protocols (the) union could file a grievance claiming unsafe work environment.”

 A tweet from J.J.
 Watt of Houston included a list of some of what the players want settled.
-Those include: that players still do not know if there will be daily testing, if there will be a “full and proper” acclimation period as camp begins to ward off injuries since players have done no on-field work since last season, whether there will be preseason games, whether there will be a “strong and fair” opt-out clause, and if those who do not show up on time over health concerns can be considered in breach of contract.
+Those include: that players still do not know if there will be daily testing, if there will be a “full and proper” acclimation period as camp begins to ward off injuries since players have done no on-field work since last season, whether there will be exhibition games, whether there will be a “strong and fair” opt-out clause, and if those who do not show up on time over health concerns can be considered in breach of contract.

 Others who tweeted included New Orleans quarterback Drew Brees, Cleveland defensive end Myles Garrett and Atlanta running back Todd Gurley (by one estimate there were roughly 80 tweets in an hour).